 Collaboration is at the heart of LLP and we seek to bring an education perspective to major city initiatives.
 These include: The Families Programme; Community Cohesion; the Children and Family Trust; Liverpool Children’s Transformation Programme Board and Liverpool Promise.
 We work closely with School Improvement Liverpool and the Local Authority Children’s Services to ensure that the learners in Liverpool are given every opportunity to achieve.

-LLP has an Executive Board, chaired by Ruth Town, the Head teacher of St Michael in the Hamlet Primary School, with representatives from all phases of education, School Improvement, the Local Authority and Liverpool Governor’s Forum.
+LLP has an Executive Board, chaired by Tim Alderman, the Head teacher of St Julie’s Catholic High School, with representatives from all phases of education, School Improvement, the Local Authority and Liverpool Governor’s Forum.
 The Board meets termly to receive reports, set future priorities and drive forward the Partnership’s agenda.
 There are two sub groups: All Learners and Learners Who Need More.
 These are focused groups, overseeing actions and programmes and delivering the LLP Strategic Plan, which has a range of priorities.

 Reading for pleasure is now one of our key initiatives and it has been exciting to see the development of this is in a wide range of ways.
 Liverpool Counts is our numeracy initiative, seeking to raise the profile of Numeracy at school, at home, in the workplace and in the city.
 Both of these initiatives have Quality Marks associated with them, which gives schools the opportunity to evaluate their practice and showcase their work.